TurboWarp/docs/docs/development/extensions/unsandboxed.md

  - Scratch.redirect() - analogous to location.href = ...
  - Scratch.canRedirect()

-These methods are all asyncronous and return a Promise as they may involve user interaction.
+These methods are all asynchronous and return a Promise as they may involve user interaction.
 The canXYZ methods return a boolean that resolves with true or false while the others return a Promise that either resolves with an appropriate response or rejects with an error.
 These APIs are available in both sandboxed and unsandboxed methods.

 ```js
 // Do not do this: